trieungochai/go/part-04-applications/chap-15-sql-and-databases/desc.md

 ### Updating existing data

 When you are updating a row or multiple rows with Go, you are in trouble.
 The sql package does not provide any function called `Update()`; however, there is the `Exec()` function, which serves as a universal executor for your queries.
 You can execute `SELECT`, `UPDATE`, `DELETE`, or whatever you need to execute with this function.

+---

+### Deleting data

+The analogy is the same as for the `UPDATE` statement of our records.
+We formulate a `DELETE` statement and execute it; we can technically modify the action of our `UPDATE` script to delete it from the database.